Invoice Template, Free Download 2026

 No Signature Required

 You are a freelancer, independent contractor, or small business owner and need to send a professional invoice to a client requesting payment for goods delivered or services rendered.
-A structured invoice ensures you get paid on time and creates an accounts receivable record for your bookkeeping.
+A simple invoice template ensures you get paid on time and creates an accounts receivable record for your bookkeeping.

 Your client or customer requires a formal invoice with specific details such as an invoice number, itemized line items, net payment terms, and tax calculations before they can process your payment through their accounts payable department.